HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

-• Indulge in the iconic image of Lake Manyara as you find thousands of flamingos which make their home on the soda-ash lake.
+• Indulge in the iconic image of Lake Manyara as you find thousands of flamingos that make their home on the soda-ash lake

 When to visit: Visit the park in the cooler months of May through to September, when the days are mild and drier, and game viewing is at its best.